Access to Information

 City of Parramatta provides access to information in accordance with the Government Information (Public Access) Act (GIPA) 2009.
 The GIPA Act aims to make a wide variety of City of Parramatta Council information available to all sectors of the community unless there is an overriding public interest against disclosure.
 This access to information includes our policies, financial reports, public registers and documents relating to our decisions.

-Under the GIPA there are 4 ways that information may be released:
+Under the GIPA there are four ways that information may be released:

 - Mandatory release - generally made available on City of Parramatta’s website and includes Register of Government Contracts, Disclosure Log, Council meeting agendas and minutes, Annual Report , Policies and Codes, Plans of Management, Media Releases and Development Applications.
 Schedule 1 of the GIPA Regulations is a specifically tailored list of additional open access Council information that is publicly available.